Purchasely/Purchasely-Android/README.md

 - Purchase completed
 - Restoration completed

-These alerts are listed in `PLYUI` enum.
+These alerts are listed in `PLYAlertMessage` enum.

 Many errors can occure during the purchase process and are embedded in these messages liek:
 - Network error